Old name, new purpose: why we’ve gone back to RNID

 Perforated eardrum

-A perforated or burst eardrum is a hole in the eardrum.
-It’ll usually heal within a few weeks and might not need any treatment.
+A perforated (burst) eardrum is a hole in the eardrum.
+It’ll often heal by itself within over 2 months or so.

-But see your GP if you think your eardrum has burst, as it can cause problems like ear infections.
+See your GP if you think your eardrum has burst, as it can cause problems like ear infections and can sometimes need treatment.

 Symptoms